-Mitie’s new baseline emissions are 38,037 tCO2e in FY19/20.
-Our next milestone target to achieve is 25,230 tCO2e in FY21/22, and to be net-zero in our Scope 1 and 2 emissions by FY24/25.
+Mitie’s new global baseline Scope 1 and 2 emissions are 20,596 tCO2e in FY22.
+Our next milestone target to achieve is 16,900 tCO2e in FY24, and to be net-zero in our Scope 1 and 2 emissions by 2025.
 This will largely be achieved through our EV transition, which is accelerating at an exponential rate.

 ESG ratings, certifications and accreditations

-Our FY20/21 emissions have now been third-party verified to ISO14064-3 standards, by Optera.
+Our FY21/22 emissions have been third-party verified to ISO14064-3 standards, and our FY21/22 Social Value metrics have also been verified, both by Optera.
 This ensures that we are reporting these figures accurately, and that the targets we’ve set and the plans to achieve them, are sound.